CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 --packet p Initial counter value (0 <= p <= n-1, default 0)

 Using the **nth** mode (round-robin).
 On the router container, we set the following rule, which applies to all the UDP packets going to port 8080.
-Thenthmode of thestatisticmodule is used; it implements a round-robin load balancing policy: for every three packets, pick the packet 0 (i.e., the first one), change its
+Thenth mode of the statistic module is used; it implements a round-robin load balancing policy: for every three packets, pick the packet 0 (i.e., the first one), change its